frdl/frdl/cdn/index.md

 If you want to run your own content on our CDN, you can start with [Webfan Hub](https://webfan.io/), so far.

+If you want to use it locally/on your own domain, you can use [this module](https://github.com/frdlweb/frdlweb-cdn-module).

 **Do you see a phishing warning for cdn.frdl.de?
 Please read the info: [https://startforum.de/content/perma?id=814](https://startforum.de/content/perma?id=814)**